black-sliver/PopTracker/doc/PACKS.md

 `{<checkrule1>, <checkrule2>}` in example above are combined as: `(<checkrule1> AND <checkrule2>)` have to be met to check.

+In PopTracker (since 0.19.1) rules can be specified as json array instead of string, which allows to use `,` inside names or arguments

 **Sections:**
 The popup is segmented into sections.